 Plan a strategic sequence:

-- Mid-morning: main Cyber Monday offer
+- Mid-late morning (after quiet hours end): main Cyber Monday offer

-- Late afternoon: final hours reminder (only to those who clicked, but didn’t purchase)
+- Late afternoon: final-hours reminder (only to those who clicked, but didn’t purchase)

 Cyber Monday SMS tip: “Don’t forget to adjust your abandoned cart flows to reflect the sale period, too,” Sears suggests.
 “We tighten the timing for these messages and adjust the wording to reflect the offer.”

-6. Prepare for this year’s unique challenges
+8. Prepare for this year’s unique challenges

-Evaluate every text you send on Cyber Monday through a profit lens.
-If your margins are already thin from weekend discounting, make sure your SMS campaigns are genuinely profitable, not just driving vanity metrics.
+If your margins are already thin from weekend discounting, make sure your Cyber Monday SMS campaigns are genuinely profitable, not just driving vanity metrics.

 Cyber Monday SMS tip: Get clear on the differences between profit and revenue in this deep dive on customer value optimization.

-7. Remember technical considerations
+9. Remember technical considerations

 Mobile-optimize your messages